Keyboard shortcuts

 Git push -> Webhook -> Build (nix) -> Deploy (systemd + Caddy) -> Live

-1. Forgejo sends a webhook to kennel’s single /webhook endpoint.
+1. Forgejo sends a webhook to kennel’s /webhook endpoint.

 2. Kennel parses the repository name from the payload, verifies the HMAC signature, and creates a build record.